-This non-scary, kid-friendly Halloween experience is filled with laughs and adventure.
+Bring your little ghouls and goblins for a non-scary, kid-friendly Halloween experience.
 Children are encouraged to wear costumes.
-Children 12-and-under will receive a treat bag upon exiting.
+Children 12 and under will receive a treat bag upon exiting.
 Boo at the Zoo Nights is not a trick-or-treating experience.

 - Free for children under 2

 - $1 discount for children 2 to 12 in costume with on-site ticket purchase